 You can save on the fees for all these activities by purchasing a Sentosa FUN Pass.
 For just SGD 48, the PLAY 3 pass gives you access to 3 out of 20 Sentosa attractions, including S.E.A.
 Aquarium.
 You can also get a PLAY 5 pass for SGD 65 and a PLAY MAX pass (20 attractions) for SGD 115.
 You can follow this link for more information on the Sentosa FUN Pass.

-If for some reason you don’t want to get a Sentosa FUN Pass, then you can save on the cost by purchasing advanced tickets from Klook or Kkday.
+If for some reason you don’t want to get a Sentosa FUN Pass, then you can save on the cost by purchasing advanced tickets from Klook.
 Please find below prices for 3 of the 4 attractions listed on this post.

 They sell discount passes to Universal Studios as well.
-Follow these links to buy discount passes to Universal Studios Singapore from Klook or Kkday.
+Follow these links to buy discount passes to Universal Studios Singapore from Klook.